relativisticelectron/Notes/Scaling Bitcoin.md

 #### Driveshains

-[Drivechains](https://www.drivechain.info/peer-review/peer-review-new/) seem by far the most promising in the long term, since they are a sidechain.
+[Drivechains](https://www.drivechain.info/peer-review/peer-review-new/) (a kind of sidechain) seem by far the most promising in the long term.
 Sidechains generally allow to transfer bitcoin into the sidechain (peg-in) and transfer them back into the bitcoin blockchain (peg-out).
 While peg-in is easy, doing peg-out in a trust-minimized way is hard.
 Drivechains resort here to a very very slow peg-out.

 One or many drivechains (1), (2)..., which also have a fixed block size, could anker into the bitcoin blockchain.
 A normal user would however have funds only in one drivechain, e.g., drivechain (1).
 If they wanted to transact with a user from drivechain (2) they would need to use an intermediary (this intermediary could be non-custodial, such as a lightning network exchange).